NU-AquaLab/Criticality-SCN/README.md

 - `Crawling/` - Data and designed schema used for collecting web browsing data in clients' perspective.
     - We currently cannot provide our source code for the crawler due to property right concerns.
 We encourage to use self-designed crawling scripts and follow the schema we provided.
-- `Geolocation` - Data and source code for geolocating the collected IP addresses from crawling.
+- `Geolocation/` - Data and source code for geolocating the collected IP addresses from crawling.
-- `Traceroute` - Source code to launch RIPE Atlas traceroute measurement for analysis.
+- `Traceroute/` - Source code to launch RIPE Atlas traceroute measurement for analysis.
-- `CableMatching` - Data and source code for generating country level hops, identifying routes hitting SCN and mapping traceroutes to bundles of submarine cables.
+- `CableMatching/` - Data and source code for generating country level hops, identifying routes hitting SCN and mapping traceroutes to bundles of submarine cables.
-- `Results` - Statistics and graphs from our measurement results.
+- `Results/` - Statistics and graphs from our measurement results.

 <h3>Pipeline Overview</h3>